Diabetes Type 2GlinidesRepaglinide coupons

 Repaglinide FAQs

-What is a substitute for repaglinide?
+What type of drug is repaglinide?

 Repaglinide, a medication used to manage blood sugar levels in individuals with type 2 diabetes, has several potential disadvantages.
 These include the risk of hypoglycemia (low blood sugar), especially if meals are skipped or delayed.
 It may also cause weight gain in some individuals.
 Additionally, repaglinide can interact with other medications, which may require careful monitoring and dose adjustments.
 Some patients may experience side effects such as headache, joint pain, or gastrointestinal issues like nausea and diarrhea.
 It is important for patients to discuss these potential disadvantages with their healthcare provider to determine if repaglinide is appropriate for their treatment plan.